K-Kelvin/K-Kelvin/README.md

 -->
 Delighted to have you check out my profile🙂

-- 💬 Ask me anything about python
+- 💬 Ask me anything about programming in python
-- 🌟 I'm currently learning web development in Flask
+- 🌟 I'm currently learning everything 🙃
 - ⚡ Fun fact: I like reading articles about programming and best practices<br>
 - 📫 How to reach me: [twitter](https://twitter.com/k_kijanda)